 9. Biophilia Connectivity: Ample of indoor plants and natural lighting

-Modern craftsman kitchen with wood beams, wood flooring, white cabinets and large chandelier.
+This kitchen has wood beams, wood flooring, white cabinets, and large chandelier.
 See more craftsman kitchen cabinets here.

-Large, spacious and open-concept kitchens are the key design style of a modern craftsman house.
+Large, spacious, and open-concept kitchens are the key design style of a contemporary craftsman house.
 Light is at play everywhere – bouncing off the stark white walls to the clean and crisp tabletops in the kitchen.
-These modern kitchens have comparatively higher ceilings, with open beams, bright-hued cabinets with metal tinted accents.
+These modern kitchens have comparatively higher ceilings, with open beams and bright-hued cabinets with metal-tinted accents.

-The concept of partition less kitchen creates a welcoming aura in the house while encouraging social activities and direct connectivity with the living and dining area.
-Simplicity is maximized while flamboyancy is minimized.
+The concept of a partitionless kitchen creates a welcoming aura in the house while encouraging social activities and direct connectivity with the living and dining areas.
+Simplicity is maximized, while flamboyancy is minimized.

-Life in the modern craftsman homes usually revolves around the common areas of the house which are centrally located while the personal spaces such as bedrooms on each of the corners.
+Life in these homes usually revolves around the common areas of the house, which are centrally located, while the personal spaces, such as bedrooms, are on each of the corners.
 Visit this page to see our gallery of traditional craftsman kitchen designs for comparison.

-Just like the period, it associates with; the modern craftsman lighting displays the most creative designs from the Arts and Crafts movement.
-Industrial in style and as artsy as their rich history, these lighting fixtures do create a sense of focal point in the house while defining itself as a chief element of the design style.
+Just like the period it is associated with, the lighting aesthetics display the most creative designs from the Arts and Crafts movement.
+Industrial in style and as artsy as their rich history, these lighting fixtures create a sense of focal point in the house while defining themselves as a chief element of the design.

-All of these features bring into limelight the importance of the historic charm while modernizing the space for a more ‘present era’ feel.
-Without a doubt, this unique architectural style wins over the hearts of many homeowners around the country.
+All of these features bring into the limelight the importance of the historic charm while modernizing the space for a more ‘present era’ feel.
+Undoubtedly, this unique architectural style wins over the hearts of many homeowners around the country.
+For more details, see our collection of house plans here.